ThrynSec/Tournament-Excel/README.md

 - Can automatically communicate Lobbies to Discord through Webhook (Text)

 ## Potential Roadmap :
+- BUGFIX : Being able to enter how many players per lobby will advance to next round
 - Better Elo calculation
 - Screenshot of brackets to Discord
 - Double Elimination & Swiss format